 This alone might be enough to make Southwest the ultimate low-cost carrier — but the airline has some pretty great credit card options, too.

-Depending on when you book, that’s enough points to earn two round-trip flights between New York and Los Angeles.
-We figured this out by dividing the sign-up bonus (40,000) by the least number of points we found to book one round-trip flight (15,406), as noted in the chart above.
+Depending on when you book, that’s enough points to earn one round-trip flight between New York and Los Angeles.
+We figured this out by dividing the sign-up bonus (30,000) by the least number of points we found to book one round-trip flight (15,406), as noted in the chart above.

 Want to make your points go even further?
-Earn 125,000 qualifying points in a calendar year and you may qualify for the Southwest Companion Pass, which allows you to bring a guest along any time you fly for around $5.60 in taxes and fees on a one-way domestic flight for the remainder of the year that you earn the Companion Pass and the following calendar year.9 airlines that offer companion tickets or discount codes
+Earn 125,000 qualifying points in a calendar year and you may qualify for the Southwest Companion Pass, which allows you to bring a guest along any time you fly for around $5.60 in taxes and fees on a one-way domestic flight for the remainder of the year that you earn the Companion Pass and the following calendar year.

 What sets Southwest apart from the competition is that it doesn’t succumb to the same pitfalls that trip up other budget airlines.
 While some low-cost carriers, like Sun Country Airlines®, have a stronger regional presence, Southwest flies to 100 destinations across the U.S. and 10 additional countries.
 Travelers receive two free checked bags, and they can change their flight without paying an extra change fee on top of the fare difference.